baubrun/Covid19-QC/README.md

 ### Coronavirus QC
 I built a web scrapper and API that presents the latest status of Coronavirus in Quebec.<br>
 Technologies: Express and React <br>

+### If there is a delay, the app may be sleeping.
+Please refresh the page.

 Demo: https://thirsty-clarke-688aee.netlify.app